pdk/gosh/README.md

 Functions can return multiple values.

+    f := func() {
+        return "alpha", 42
+    }
+    a, b := f()

 Function/method invocation:

     foo(1,2,3)
     x.foo(1,2,3)

 Methods may only be defined on structs, at struct declaration.
 Some internal types have methods.

 Functions are not tightly bound to their names.
 A function variable is just another variable.
 It can be reassigned.
 But it can only be reassigned to a new